MARINER CONSULTING SERVICES LLC

 Government Shutdown Impact on Mariners

-Due to the ongoing government shutdown, the United States Coast Guard National Maritime Center (NMC) is currently not processing most mariner credential applications.
+Due to the ongoing government shutdown, the United States Coast Guard National Maritime Center (NMC) staff have returned to work under alternative funding arrangements and have resumed processing applications for MMCs, medical certificates, and course approvals on a first-in, first-out basis.

-Once the government reopens, a significant backlog (estimated 3–4 months) is expected.
-Applications will be handled in the order they were received, meaning delays will continue even after operations resume.
+A significant backlog is expected.
+Applications will be handled in the order they were received, meaning delays will continue for some time.

 What This Means for Mariners